ibm-cloud-docs/containers/cs_storage_cos.md

     </tr>
     <tr>
     <td style="text-align:left"><code>spec.volumeClaimTemplates.metadata.</code></br><code>annotations.volume.beta.</code></br><code>kubernetes.io/storage-class</code></td>
     <td style="text-align:left">Enter the storage class that you want to use.
-Choose between the following options: <ul><li><strong>If <code>ibm.io/auto-create-bucket</code> is set to true: </strong>Enter the storage class that you want to use for your new bucket.</li><li><strong>If <code>ibm.io/auto-create-bucket</code> is set to false: </strong>Enter the storage class that you used to create your existing bucket. </li></ul></br>  To list existing storage classes, run <code>kubectl get storageclasses | grep s3</code>.
+Choose between the following options: <ul><li><strong>If <code>ibm.io/auto-create-bucket</code> is set to true: </strong>Enter the storage class that you want to use for your new bucket.</li><li><strong>If <code>ibm.io/auto-create-bucket</code> is set to false: </strong>Enter the storage class that you used to create your existing bucket. </li></ul></br>  To list existing storage classes, run <code>{[kubectl]} get storageclasses | grep s3</code>.
 If you do not specify a storage class, the PVC is created with the default storage class that is set in your cluster.
 Make sure that the default storage class uses the <code>ibm.io/ibmc-s3fs</code> provisioner so that your stateful set is provisioned with object storage.</td>
     </tr>
     <tr>
     <td style="text-align:left"><code>spec.volumeClaimTemplates.</code></br><code>spec.storageClassName</code></td>